anthonysecco/ford-transit-door-interface/README.md

 The end of this guide includes an extra section on start/stop inhibit.
 This requires moving a wire to empty pin on the 43-pin connector and is only applicable to Transit with Stop/Stop engine capabilities.

-Lastly, please be advised that the Ford BEMM is not 100% accurate and should only be considered a guide, not the truth.
+Please be advised that the Ford BEMM is not 100% accurate and should only be considered a guide, not the truth.
 The following required testing to in order to get working.
 You may want to do the same.

+Lastly, I'm not responible for any damages caused by following this guide.
+Caveat emptor.

 # Introduction